compasjs/compas/docs/references/cli.md

 Manage common docker components.

 Manages a single PostgreSQL and Minio container for use in all your local projects.
-It can switch between multiple PostgreSQL versions (12, 13 and 14 are supported via --postgres-version), however only a single version can be 'up' at a time.
+It can switch between multiple PostgreSQL versions (12-16 are supported via --postgres-version), however only a single version can be 'up' at a time.